Dook97/firefox-qutebrowser-userchrome/README.md

 If you're unsure what the path to your profile's directory is, you can find out by going to `about:profiles`.

-Use the Customize Toolbar menu to remove Firefox View and new tab button.

 Then either install the Jetbrains Mono font, or change the relevant line of `userChrome.css` (search for 'Jetbrains Mono') to some other font that you have installed.
 This affects the urlbar font.